1. Home

 What makes solar energy green is a combination of a few different things.
 Compared to fossil fuels and other energy resources, the green powers of solar panels can be found in the sustainability of their materials, operation, and integration with new technologies.

-Abundant and recyclable materials - Solar panels are made from some of the most abundant materials on the planet, including parts that can be recycled and used in future equipment.
+Solar panels are made from some of the most abundant materials on the planet, including parts that can be recycled and used in future equipment.
 While solar recycling programs are emerging and developing worldwide, many opportunities are being created to repurpose aluminum frames, glass, wiring, plastic, and other panel components used in the manufacturing process.

-Easy integration and endless innovation potential - When looking at solar technology as a whole, one must consider how it can relate to the world of tomorrow.
-Generating electricity anywhere the sun shines, solar is a perfectly green candidate to support locally growing electricity demands, power EV charging stations, integrate into building materials, assist in emergency relief efforts, and more.
+When looking at solar technology as a whole, one must consider how it can relate to the world of tomorrow.
+Generating electricity anywhere the sun shines, solar is a perfectly green candidate to support growing electricity demands, power EV charging stations, integrate into building materials, assist in emergency relief efforts, and more.

-The Impact of One Solar Energy System
+One Solar Energy System’s Impact

-If you wonder how much switching to solar could reduce your carbon footprint… it may be more significant than you think!
-Although US greenhouse gas emissions from electricity production have decreased by about 15% since 1990, the American power grid is still far from “green,” but solar can help.
+Although US greenhouse gas emissions from electricity production decreased by about 3% 1990 to 2022, the American power grid is still far from “green,” but solar is helping.

-In 2021, one-fourth of US greenhouse emissions were caused by electric power production.
+In 2023, one-fourth of US greenhouse emissions were caused by electric power production.
 This is mainly because coal and natural gas made up 60% of the electricity produced that year.
-So although some parts of the country run entirely on renewables (like hydropower, wind, and solar) and others purely on coal-fired power, let’s assume that the average American household’s grid-supplied electricity is about 60% fossil-fuel based.
+So although some parts of the country run entirely on renewables (like hydropower, wind, and solar) and others purely on coal-fired power, let’s assume the average American household’s grid-supplied electricity is about 60% fossil-fuel based.

-When you go solar with Palmetto, we work with you to minimize your environmental impact and maximize your electricity cost savings.
+Even better, solar panels can also help you save significant money on your electricity bills while producing that green electricity.
+When you go solar with Palmetto, we work with you to minimize your environmental impact and maximize your savings.

 See what solar can do for you: